This post contains affiliate links. This means if you click and buy, we might make a commission at no cost to you.

 Tarps, also known in agriculture as “silage tarps”, are one of the most underestimated tools for small organic farms.
-They may not seem like much, but as we have experienced that tarps usage can really lead to dramatic gains in efficiency while improving soil health.
-Their immediate and rapid action aligns perfectly with the intensive nature of small-scale farming and you definitively need tarps on your farm.
+They may not seem like much, but as we have experienced, using tarps can really lead to dramatic gains in efficiency while improving soil health.
+Their immediate and rapid action aligns perfectly with the intensive nature of small-scale farming.
+You definitively need them on your farm!

 When considering how to manage weeds, using tarps is a game-changer.
 Plus, they are a clever way to incorporate green manure without tilling and can accelerate your bed preparation.
 As you’ll see, it’s a pretty simple tool and the whole process is quite easy to introduce.